xtracdev/es-atom-data/README.md

 are those that have not been assigned a feedid.

 As events get written to the recent table, once the size threshold for a feed is read, they are assigned a feed id.
+The default page size is 100 items; this may be overridden using the FEED_THRESHOLD environment variable.

 ## Table Definitions